 Visit Coatepeque Lake

-Coatepeque Lake is another fantastic touristic destination in the country that is near the city of Santa Ana.
-This extensive volcanic lake was once a sacred site for the ancient Maya civilization.
-Now, Coatepeque is a lake that is visited by a lot of local and foreign tourists.
+Coatepeque Lake is another fantastic tourist destination in the country that is near the city of Santa Ana.
+This extensive volcanic caldera was once a sacred site for the ancient Maya civilization.
+Now, Coatepeque is a top tourist destination visited by local and foreign tourists.

-Juayua is a famous town in La Ruta de Las Flores; this small city is well-known for its weekend food festivals.
-Even though the municipality of Juayua is in a different department, it’s easy to get to Santa Ana.
+Juayua is a famous town in La Ruta de Las Flores; this small city is well-known for its weekend food festivals, ecotourism, and coffee plantations.
+Even though the municipality of Juayua is in a different department, it’s easy to get to from the city of Santa Ana.

-Some visitors or locals take day trips to Juayua and enjoy what the small town has to offer, especially on the weekends.
+Some visitors or locals take day trips to Juayua or other nearby small towns to enjoy what they offer, especially on the weekends.